golemfactory/golemrpc/README.md

 ## Custom output files

 There is no size limit for `result.json` file although one might want to use format different than JSON.
-To get back results in custom format user has to write them to a file in `/golem/output` directory.
-Every file in this directory will be packaged and sent back to user if it's listed in `outputs` field of `CreateTask` [message](https://github.com/golemfactory/golemrpc/blob/threaded/docs/messages.md), e.g.:
+To get back the results in a custom format, you have to write them to a file in `/golem/output` directory.
+Every file in this directory will be packed and sent back to you if it is listed in `outputs` field of `CreateTask` [message](https://github.com/golemfactory/golemrpc/blob/threaded/docs/messages.md), e.g.:

 ```python
 def echo_task(args):